 Aside from robberies, scopolamine is also involved in sexual assault and kidnappings.
 Hospitals in Barcelona implemented a special protocol to help doctors and nurses identify these cases.
 Hospitals in Madrid adopted a similar protocol.

-Help is available 24/7 here at 12 Keys Rehab.
+Help is available 24/7 here at 12 Keys scopolamine addiction treatment center.
 Don’t suffer any longer from these Scopolamine side effects.

 Call to get help now

 Scopolamine is well known as a powerful and dangerous drug.
 If you believe you are the victim of scopolamine, you should contact the police immediately.
 If you think you may have a scopolamine addiction, you may want to consider treatment.
 Like most other drugs, there is a high associated with it that makes addiction possible.
 If you find you’re continuing to chase the scopolamine high, it’s time to ask yourself if you may have an addiction problem.

 If you’re considering whether or not you have an addiction problem with scopolamine, ask yourself:

 - Do I spend more and more time figuring out how to get the next high?

 - Do I feel uncomfortable, anxious or depressed when I’m not using drugs or alcohol?

 - Do I ignore old friends and favorite activities in favor of using drugs or alcohol?

 - Have others’ opinions about me changed for the worse?